Seavleu/Node-API-CRUD/README.md

-# Node-API-CRUD
-Sure!
-Here's an example of an instruction and summary for the README file in your GitHub repository:

 ## Node API CRUD

 This is a simple Node.js API for performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database.
 The API uses Express.js as the web framework and Mongoose as the MongoDB object modeling tool.